stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

   The nameless stone labyrinth consisted, for the most part, of walls from 10 to 150 feet in ice-clear height, and of a thickness varying from five to ten feet.
-It was composed mostly of prodigious blocks of dark primordial slate, schist, and sandstone&mdash;blocks in many cases as large as 4 &times; 6 &times; 8 feet&mdash;though in several places it seemed to be carved out of a solid, uneven bed-rock of pre-Cambrian slate.
+It was composed mostly of prodigious blocks of dark primordial slate, schist, and sandstone--blocks in many cases as large as 4 &times; 6 &times; 8 feet--though in several places it seemed to be carved out of a solid, uneven bed-rock of pre-Cambrian slate.
 The buildings were far from equal in size; there being innumerable honeycomb-arrangements of enormous extent as well as smaller separate structures.
 The general shape of these things tended to be conical, pyramidal, or terraced; though there were many perfect cylinders, perfect cubes, clusters of cubes, and other rectangular forms, and a peculiar sprinkling of angled edifices whose five-pointed ground plan roughly suggested modern fortifications.
-The builders had made constant and expert use of the principle of the arch, and domes had probably existed in the city&rsquo;s heyday.
+The builders had made constant and expert use of the principle of the arch, and domes had probably existed in the city's heyday.

   The whole tangle was monstrously weathered, and the glacial surface from which the towers projected was strewn with fallen blocks and immemorial debris.
 Where the glaciation